-MCLA-145 (CD137 x PD-L1 Biclonics®): Solid Tumors Phase 1 trial advancing as planned
+MCLA-145 (CD137 x PD-L1 Biclonics®): Solid Tumors Phase 1 trial continues: update planned for 2H 2021

-MCLA-145 is currently being evaluated in a Phase 1 open-label, multicenter dose escalation study, including a safety dose expansion phase, in patients with solid tumors.
-MCLA-145 is the first drug candidate co-developed under our global collaboration and license agreement with Incyte Corporation, which permits the development and commercialization of up to 11 bispecific and monospecific antibodies from our Biclonics® platform.
-We retain full rights to develop and commercialize MCLA-145, if approved, in the United States, and Incyte is responsible for its development and commercialization outside the United States.
+The phase 1, open-label, single-agent clinical trial of MCLA-145 is ongoing and consists of a dose escalation phase, to be followed by a planned dose expansion phase.
+MCLA-145 is the first drug candidate co-developed under Merus' global collaboration and license agreement with Incyte Corporation, which permits the development and commercialization of up to 11 bispecific and monospecific antibodies from the Merus Biclonics® platform.
+Merus retains full rights to develop and commercialize MCLA-145, if approved, in the United States; and Incyte holds full rights to develop and commercialize MCLA-145 outside the United States.
+We plan to provide an update at a medical conference in Q4'21..

-MCLA-129 (EGFR x c-MET Biclonics $^{\otimes}$): Solid Tumors IND-enabling studies ongoing, first patient planned to be dosed in 2021
+MCLA-129 (EGFR x c-MET Biclonics®): Solid Tumors